shesshan/CVIB/README.md

 - Run the commands: ` bash train_xxx.sh `, e.g. run `bash train_res14.sh` to train with REST14 dataset.

 ## Citation
-The BibTex of the citation is as follow:
 ```bibtex
 @article{CHANG2024111302,
 title = {Contrastive variational information bottleneck for aspect-based sentiment analysis},